vladbejenaru/woocommerce-simple-tracking-info/README.md

 2. build plugin settings page including:
   - definition of shipment partners: Name, traking link, direct traking link logic
   - definition of the shipping info text that will be used in the customer email and on the orders page

+INSTALLATION:
+Download zip file and install it as a new wordpress plugin.

+CUSTOMIZATION:
+The main actual subject of customization is the message sent to the customer.
+Edit with a text editor the main file and customize your message inside add_trackinginfo_to_email($order) function (starting on line 84 in woocommerce-add-tracking-info.php).
+Basic HTML, PHP knowledge is required.